 To apply for a fee waiver, the easiest method is to fill out Form I-912, Request for Fee Waiver, and submit any supporting documents (although the regulations require only a "written request."
 See 8 C.F.R. § 103.7(c)(2).).
-Read Filling Out Form I-912 for a Fee Waiver, for detailed instructions on how to obtain and fill out the form and when and how to file it.
+Read Filling Out Form I-912 for an Immigration Fee Waiver, for detailed instructions on how to fill out the form and when and how to file it.

 Also carefully read the Instructions for Request for Fee Waiver on USCIS's website for details on what documents you should submit as evidence of financial hardship.

 When deciding whether to approve a I-912 Request for Fee Waiver, USCIS will determine whether you fall into one of the following three categories:

-If you believe that you might fall into one of these categories, you will need to prove it by submitting supporting documents.
-If USCIS determines, based on the documentation you submit, that you fall into one of these categories, it will likely approve your Request for Fee Waiver.
+If you believe you fall into one of these categories, you will need to prove it to USCIS's satisfaction by submitting supporting documents.

-Although applicants for naturalization are eligible to apply for a fee waiver, submitting such a request could affect both the merits and the processing of their Application for Naturalization, as follows.
+Although applicants for naturalization are eligible to apply for a fee waiver, submitting such a request could affect both the merits and the processing of the application for naturalization, as follows.

-To apply for naturalization, a person must meet multiple requirements, and one of those is that the applicant must prove that he or she is a person of good moral character.
+To apply for naturalization, a person must meet multiple requirements, including that he or she is a person of good moral character.

 If, for example, an applicant took advantage of a public benefit to which he or she was not entitled, such as welfare or food stamps, USCIS could find that the person committed fraud.
 Or, if the person is struggling financially because of credit judgments against him or her, or filed for bankruptcy, USCIS might find that he or she took advantage of the U.S. economic structure or deprived others financially.